 After the PHY-CCA.indication(BUSY, channel-list) primitive is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG in order to set the maximum duration of the data stream.
-Then the PHY will search for the preambles for non-HT, HT-MF, VHT, HE, EHT, UHR, and UHR ELR PPDUs if ELR capable.
+Then the PHY will search for the preambles for non-HT, HT-MF, VHT, HE, EHT andUHR PPDU..
 If the constellation used in the first symbol after the first long training field is QBPSK, the PHY entity shall continue to detect the received signal using the receive procedure for HT-GF depicted in Clause 19 (High Throughput (HT) PHY specification).
-For detecting the EHT or UHR preamble, the PHY entity shall search for RL-SIG and evaluate the LENGTH field.
+For detecting the UHR preamble, the PHY entity shall search for RL-SIG and evaluate the LENGTH field.
 If RL-SIG is detected, the PHY entity should check the parity bit and RATE fields in L- SIG and RL-SIG.
 If either the check of the parity bit is invalid or the RATE field is not set to 6 Mb/s, neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.
 If the check of the parity bit is valid and the RATE field indicates 6 Mb/s but the LENGTH field value in L-SIG is a not a multiple of three, neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.
-A PHY entity may determine from L-SIG that EHT and UHR PPDU format are excluded via other means, in which case neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.
-If the EHT and UHR preamble are not detected, the PHY should continue to detect the received signal using non-HT, HT, VHT, and HE receive procedure in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), Clause 19 (High Throughput (HT) PHY specification), Clause 21 (Very High Throughput (VHT) PHY specification), and Clause 27 (High Efficiency (HE) PHY specification), respectively.
-In any case, if SIG is invalid including CRC fails and device is ELR capable, the PHY entity should continue to check if ELR-MARK is detected following the ELR processing procedure below.
+A PHY entity may determine from L-SIG that UHR PPDU format are excluded via other means, in which case neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.
+If the UHR preamble are not detected, the PHY should continue to detect the received signal using non-HT, HT, VHT, and HE receive procedure in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), Clause 19 (High Throughput (HT) PHY specification), Clause 21 (Very High Throughput (VHT) PHY specification), Clause 27 (High Efficiency (HE) PHY specification) and Clause 36 (Extremely high throughput (EHT) PHY specification) respectively.

 If a valid parity bit and the RATE with 6 Mb/s are indicated in L-SIG and RL-SIG and the LENGTH field value in L-SIG and RL-SIG is a multiple of three, U-SIG field is present after RL-SIG.
 PHY entity shall issue a PHY-RXEARLYSIG.indication primitive and shall begin receiving the U-SIG field and identify the PPDU version based on the PHY Version Identifier field in the U-SIG field.
 The PHY entity shall check the constellation of the second symbol of the U-SIG field.
 If the constellation is QBPSK, the PHY entity shall receive the U-SIG field and the repeated U-SIG field (four symbols in total following the RL-SIG).
-If the constellation is BPSK, the PHY entity shall receive the U-SIG field (two symbols in total following the RL- SIG).
+If the constellation is BPSK, the PHY entity shall receive the U-SIG field.
 Then the PHY entity shall check the CRC of the U-SIG field (and the repeated U-SIG field if present).

 If the U-SIG field indicates a valid CRC, the PHY entity shall report the version independent fields in the U-SIG field (e.g., TXOP, BSS color, and Bandwidth) to the MAC entity.

-If the U-SIG field indicates a valid CRC, and the PHY version identifier or the BSS color or the UL/DL does not contain an intended value, or the constellation of the second symbol of the U-SIG
+If the U-SIG field indicates a valid CRC, and the PHY version identifier or the BSS color(s) or the UL/DL does not contain an intended value, or the constellation of the second symbol of the U-SIG